 APPG Arts, Health and Wellbeing Inquiry

-The All Party Parliamentary Group on Arts, Health and Wellbeing (APPG) is collaborating with King's College London on an Inquiry into Arts, Health and Wellbeing.
-The APPG is co-chaired by Lord Howarth of Newport and Jason McCartney MP.
-Launched in November 2015 the Inquiry is supported by the National Alliance for Arts, Health and Wellbeing, who provide the Secretariat for the APPG, Guy’s and St Thomas’s Charity and the Royal Society for Public Health Special Interest Group on Arts, Health and Wellbeing and is funded by the Paul Hamlyn Foundation, the Wellcome Trust and the Arts and Humanities Research Council.
+In addition to King's College London, the Inquiry was supported by the National Alliance for Arts, Health and Wellbeing, which provides the Secretariat for the APPG, by Guy’s & St Thomas’s Charity and by the Royal Society for Public Health Special Interest Group on Arts, Health and Wellbeing.
+It was funded by the Paul Hamlyn Foundation, the Wellcome Trust and the Arts & Humanities Research Council.